Tanushkagarg/Search_in_Video/Text_Transcriber/README.md

 # TEXT CONVERTER
-This script converts a YouTube video into a transcribed text file and it works only for YouTube Videos It takes a second to transcribe the audio
+This script converts a YouTube video into a transcribed text file and it works only for YouTube Videos and this process takes a second to transcribe the audio

 ### Libraries